Acarospora sulphurata (Arnold) Arnold var. sulphurata

 Distribution: N - TAA, Piem (Isocrono & al. 2003), VA (Piervittori & Isocrono 1999).
 S - Camp (Aprile & al. 2002), Cal (Puntillo 1996), Si (Grillo & Caniglia 2004).

 Description: Thallus crustose, areolate-placodioid, bright yellow to (rarely) greenish yellow in shade-forms, matt, forming up to 4 cm wide rosettes.
-Lobes 0.5-1 mm wide and long, crenate, plane; central areoles irregular in shape, c.
+Lobes 0.5-1 mm wide and long, crenate, flat; central areoles irregular in shape, c.
 1 mm wide, contiguous, flat to subconvex, separated by deep fissures.
-Cortex 35-50 µm thick, opaque, with more or less perpendicular hyphae; algal layer continuous; medulla white, 135-170 µm thick, with crystals dissolving in K. Apothecia lecanorine, up to 10 per areole, at first punctiform and immersed, then slightly expanded, 0.1-0.3 mm across, with a yellowish brown, round to irregular, plane to slightly concave disc and a thin, often indistinct margin.
-Proper exciple indistinct or to 15 µm wide; epithecium yellowish green to yellowish brown; hymenium colourless, 100-120 µm high; paraphyses 2-2.5 µm thick, the apices hardly swollen.
+Cortex 35-50 µm thick, opaque, with more or less perpendicularly arraged hyphae; algal layer continuous; medulla white, 135-170 µm thick, with crystals dissolving in K. Apothecia lecanorine, up to 10 per areole, at first punctiform and immersed, then slightly expanded, 0.1-0.3 mm across, with a yellowish brown, round to irregular, plane to slightly concave disc and a thin, often indistinct margin.
+Proper exciple indistinct or to 15 µm wide; epithecium yellowish green to yellowish brown; hymenium colourless, 100-120 µm high; paraphyses 2-2.5 µm thick, the apical cells hardly swollen.
 Asci >100-spored, clavate, the apical dome conspicuous, K/I-.
 Ascospores 1-celled, hyaline, globose to subglobose, 2-4(-5.5) x 2-3(-4) µm.
 Photobiont chlorococcoid.
-Spot tests: cortex and medulla K-, C-, KC-, P-.
+Spot tests: cortex and medulla K-, C-, KC-, P-, UV+ orange.
 Chemistry: rhizocarpic acid.

 Growth form: Crustose placodiomorph